nerves-project/nerves_initramfs/README.md

 Function           | Description
 -------------------|-------------
 blkid()            | Print out information about all block devices cmd()              | Run an external program.
-The first argument is the path to
-                   | the program, the next is the first argument, and so on.
-fwup_revert()      | Run fwup with the appropriate parameters to revert to the
-                   | previous firmware.
-help()             | Print out help when running in the REPL info(...)          | Prints any arguments passed to it ls()               | List files a directory env()              | Print out all loaded U-Boot variables getenv(key)        | Get the value of a U-Boot variable loadenv()          | Load a U-Boot environment block.
-Set up `uboot_env.path`, `uboot_env.start` and `uboot_env.count` first. saveenv()          | Save all U-Boot variables back to storage setenv(key, value) | Set a U-Boot variable.
-It is not saved until you call `saveenv() reboot()           | Reset the device poweroff()         | Power off the device sleep(milliseconds) | Wait for the specified time vars()             | Print out all known variables and their values
+The first argument is the path to the program, the next is the first argument, and so on. env()              | Print out all loaded U-Boot variables fwup_revert()      | Run fwup with the appropriate parameters to revert to the previous firmware. getenv(key)        | Get the value of a U-Boot variable help()             | Print out help when running in the REPL info(...)          | Prints any arguments passed to it loadenv()          | Load a U-Boot environment block.
+Set up `uboot_env.path`, `uboot_env.start` and `uboot_env.count` first. ls()               | List files a directory poweroff()         | Power off the device reboot()           | Reset the device saveenv()          | Save all U-Boot variables back to storage setenv(key, value) | Set a U-Boot variable.
+It is not saved until you call `saveenv() sleep(timeout)     | Wait for the specified milliseconds vars()             | Print out all known variables and their values

 ### Block device specifications